Α-Catenin: History

-In the 1980s, embryonic carcinoma cells were used to describe a 102kD glycoprotein that potentially interacted with E-cadherin and other cytoskeletal complexes.1-3 It would later be known that this protein was in fact alpha-catenin.
+In the 1980s, embryonic carcinoma cells were used to describe a 102kD glycoprotein that potentially interacted with E-cadherin and other cytoskeletal complexes.1-3 It would later be known that this protein was in fact α-catenin.
 Its direct relationship with cytoskeletal components was not reported until almost a decade later.4 From 1994-1996, the characterization of interaction domains between α-catenin, beta-catenin, and plakoglobin were defined.

 In parallel, from the early 1990s to about 2010, α-catenin dysregulation was widely implicated in various cancers ranging from breast, esophageal, Laryngeal, Prostate, Thyroid, Lung, Pancreatic, bladder, and more.5 In lieu of this research, the data suggests that α-catenin plays a more profound role than just stabilizing adhesion-junctions and promoting cell-cell adhesion.